Sinjsant/Lufthansa/README.md

 # MDB-Lufthansa
-Mini Project 4 created for MDB's Spring 2019 iOS Training Program.
 A mobile app that interfaces with Lufthansa's  OpenAPI.
 Users can input a flight code and date, and get information about times, relevant locations, and flight status.